chloroken/eve-min/README.md

 ![](https://i.imgur.com/WT68EQP.png)

-With minimizing (5 clients, max graphics), I see these two messages and use less than 30% of the GPU while playing with an active client:
+With minimizing (5 clients, max graphics), I use less than 30% of the GPU while playing with an active client:

 ![](https://i.imgur.com/RL25rqR.png)